RHIT-CSSE/csse220/Homework/HWSinglyLinkedList/README.md

 ## To do:

-1. In Eclipse, import this project (SinglyLinkedList) from your local copy of the CSSE220 repo
+1. In Eclipse, import this project (HWSinglyLinkedList) from your local copy of the CSSE220 repo
 2. Implement the 7 operations in *SinglyLinkedList.java* found in the *sll* package
 3. Run the included *RunAllTests.java* in the *sll* package to ensure your solution passes all the unit tests
 3. Implement the 7 operations in *Algorithms.java* found in the *sllAlgorithms* package